Tortolala/UFM_Data_Structures_2023/stacks/README.md

 Create a new version of the class definition (based on the class definition resulting from the previous exercise).
 Then:

-1) Modify the class definition so the elements in the stack are integers.
+1) Modify the class definition so the elements stored in the stack are integers.

 2) In `test.py`, create a list of size 10 filled with sample numbers.